Americana Deluxe: Track listing

+"The Boogie Bumper" incorporates a passage from "The Sailor's Hornpipe," a traditional hornpipe melody.

 "You and Me and the Bottle Makes 3 Tonight (Baby)" incorporates a passage from the waltz "Sobre las Olas" by Juventino Rosas.

 "Jumpin' Jack" includes a portion of "It Don't Mean a Thing (If It Ain't Got That Swing)" by Duke Ellington and Irving Mills.